ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Variables and Types.md

     int myNumber = 5;

-To define a floating point number, use the following syntax:
+To define a double floating point number, use the following syntax:

     double d = 4.5;
     d = 3.0;